dmohl/expectThat/readme.md

 **Roadmap**

+* Add direct support for QUnit
+* Verify and/or add support for Node
-* Add a number of additional assertions.
+* Add direct support for Jasmine
-* Add support for additional test frameworks.
+* Add direct support for Mocha